mesosphere/dcos-commons/docs/pages/developer-guide.md

 # TLS

-**This feature works only on Mesosphere DC/OS Enterprise and is not supported on DC/OS Open.**
+**This feature works only on Mesosphere DC/OS Enterprise and is not supported on Open Source DC/OS.**

 The SDK provides an automated way of provisioning X.509 certificates and private keys for tasks.
 These TLS artifacts can be consumed by tasks to create encrypted TLS connections.